Image Classification#

 4. Predict classes for unlabelled data#

-Once your model has been trained you can press label Predict to run the trained model on the unannotated data.
+Once your model has been trained you can click chart Evaluate to see in-depth metrics on how well the model performed.
+You can then click label Predict to run the trained model on the unannotated data.
 Once an image has been classified you will see the label color on the image thumbnail update to that particular class.
+At this stage, you may inspect the predicted classes and either accept the predictions by clicking and holding check-icon Accept Predictionsor reject them by clicking close Clear Predictions.
+Depending on the performance of the model, annotating further images based on the predictions and/or adjusting the Fit Model settings may be desired.

 _images/user-guide-u2os-run-predict.png